AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 ## Overview

-A Gantt chart is a data visualization that shows a project schedule or resources (e.g., equipment or employees) over periods of time.
-Tasks or periods are visualized as horizontal bars, their width representing the duration.
+A Gantt chart is a tool used to schedule projects or show resources (e.g., equipment or employees) over periods of time.
+Project tasks or periods are visualized as horizontal bars, their width representing the duration.

 There are two types of Gannt charts – [Project](Project_Chart) and [Resource](Resource_Chart).
 They display different timeline [elements](Elements), but share most settings.